Flixbus at Stuttgart Airport (Photo: Stuttgart Airport).

 There are no current overall statistics on how many passengers received compensation in a given year and the total amount paid out.
 This information may vary depending on the country and bus company.
 However, passengers have the right to receive compensation if their passenger rights are violated.

-Similar to aviation, the passengers are responsible for collecting the goods.
-In concrete terms, this means that the companies do not have to offer compensation on their own initiative, but that the passengers must actively demand it, i.e. apply for it.
-Many providers don't make it particularly easy.
-Although there is a reference to passenger rights somewhere in the “small print”, most long-distance bus companies do not offer ready-made online forms.
+Similar to aviation, it is the passengers' responsibility to collect compensation.
+In concrete terms, this means that the companies do not have to offer compensation on their own initiative, but rather the passengers have to actively request it, i.e. apply for it.
+Many providers do not make it particularly easy.
+Although there is a reference to passenger rights somewhere in the "small print", most long-distance bus companies do not offer ready-made online forms.

 Free advice centers in the DA-CH region